Lin2907/ciao-bella-blog/Testing.md

  <img src = "static/md-images/detailed-post-validator.png" alt= "Html Validator detailed post page">

-Note : Embedded styles are applied due to not showing on site when added in style.css - rest of the errors appear to be caused by Bootstrap and Summernote.
+Note : Embedded styles are applied due to Bootstrap override not showing on site when added in style.css - rest of the errors appear to be caused by Bootstrap and Summernote.
 Duplicate ID's are caused by different comments added .

 ### JavaScript Validation
 [JSHINT](https://jshint.com/) was used to validate Javascript files.